What is Your Promise? Defining Your Employer Brand

 What is employer branding?

-Why is employer brand important?
+Why is employer branding important?

 How can my organization define our employer brand?

-1. Ask your employees and candidates what matters most to them.
+1. Ask your employees and candidates what matters most to them

-How to craft your employer brand promise
+Crafting your employer brand promise

 Need help defining or leveraging your employer brand?